Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 23 November 2025 13.39.13 UTC
+- WIB: Minggu, 23 November 2025 14.25.57 UTC
-- WITA: Minggu, 23 November 2025 14.39.13 UTC
+- WITA: Minggu, 23 November 2025 15.25.57 UTC
-- WIT: Minggu, 23 November 2025 15.39.13 UTC
+- WIT: Minggu, 23 November 2025 16.25.57 UTC

 Kutipan Inspiratif:
-"Why are we, as a nation so obsessed with foreign things?
-Is it a legacy of our colonial years?
-We want foreign television sets.
-We want foreign shirts.
-We want foreign technology.
-Why this obsession with everything imported?"
+"Technology is the fashion of the '90s.
+It affects everyone, and everyone is interested in it - either from fear of being left behind or because they have a real need to use technology."

 Kategori: technology